ruchinksinha/xam-hub-application/README.md

 ### Why some devices can't see the WiFi hotspot

-1. **WiFi Band Compatibility**
+**IMPORTANT**: This system uses **2.4GHz band (802.11b/g)** for maximum compatibility.

+1. **SSID Broadcasting**
-   - The hotspot may be broadcasting on 5GHz (802.11ac)
+   - The hotspot SSID is always broadcast (visible)
+   - Default SSID: "AndroidFlashHub"
+   - Change it in Admin Centre → Configure

-   - Older devices only support 2.4GHz (802.11n)
+2. **WiFi Band - 2.4GHz ONLY**
-   - Solution: Configure hotspot to use 2.4GHz band
+   - System is configured to use 2.4GHz (802.11b/g) band
+   - This ensures compatibility with older devices
+   - 5GHz is NOT supported (intentionally disabled)

+3. **Common Reasons Devices Can't See It**
+   - Device WiFi is turned off
+   - Device is scanning 5GHz only (rare)
+   - Signal range too weak
+   - Hotspot is not started (check Admin Centre)

-2. **WiFi Adapter AP Mode Support**
+4. **WiFi Adapter AP Mode Support**
    - Not all WiFi adapters support Access Point (AP) mode
    - Check if your adapter supports AP mode:
      ```bash